Sanjay007/linux-terminal.com/content/10-tips-to-secure-your-apache-web-server-on-unix-linux/index.md

 --disable-setenvif
 ```

-If you enable ssl, and disable mod_setenv, you’ll get the following error.

-* Error: Syntax error on line 223 of **/usr/local/apache2/conf/extra/httpd-ssl.conf: Invalid command ‘BrowserMatch’, perhaps misspelled or defined by a module not included in the server configuration**
-* Solution: If you use ssl, don’t disable setenvif.
-Or, comment out the BrowserMatch in your httpd-ssl.conf, if you disable mod_setenvif.

 ## 2. Run Apache as separate user and group
 It is abest practice to run apache as a user For example: apache. in its own user group .We should not leave apache running as a daemon